 ECHO Incorporated was founded in Northbrook, IL, in 1972 as Kioritz Corporation of America.
 It was officially established under its present name in 1978.
 The company originally was an importer of high-performance 2-cycle engines and hand-held products manufactured by Kioritz Corporation of Japan.
 In 1979, ECHO shifted its focus to engineering and manufacturing and began initial production and assembly operations in Wheeling, IL.
 The first lawn care product it produced for the US market was the curved shaft GT-200 grass trimmer.
 Soon after, ECHO broadened its product offerings to include chain saws, straight shaft grass trimmers, brushcutters, backpack and hand-held blowers, and hedge trimmers.

 In 1984 ECHO Power Equipment Canada was created as a subsidiary and in 1985, ECHO Incorporated established its present-day Americas corporate headquarters in Lake Zurich, IL, a Chicago suburb.
 Also in 1985, the company completed construction of its first 100,000 square foot manufacturing facility.
 Since then, the company has steadily expanded in size, adding additional buildings in 1988, 1995 and 2000.
 With the completion of a new warehouse in 2010, the company’s campus now includes more than 540,000 square feet of office, manufacturing and warehouse facilities.
+The majority of ECHO products are built in the United States from foreign and domestic parts and components.

 In 1994, ECHO began its relationship with Home Depot as a provider of professional-quality hand-held outdoor power equipment for the consumer homeowner market.
 Although it had sold premium equipment to the consumer market for years through its extensive dealer network, this value-added partnership helped to broaden ECHO’s market presence.